 After the Accident

 - Within 24 hours, the accident must be reported to the Department of Environmental Safety, Sustainability and Risk Insurance Coordinator, (301) 405-3961.
 You may fax the report at (301) 405-9294 or deliver the form in person.
-This pamphlet/form "What to Do in Case of an Auto Accident" may be found in the glove box in all State vehicles.
+Motor Vehicle Accident Reporting Form may be found in the glove box in all State vehicles.
 Your supervisor must review and sign the form before it is delivered to ESSR.